 Next, the Oculus Rift S, the Oculus Quest, and the PlayStation VR (PSVR) all scored a 7 out of 10 for their interactiveness.
-The Quest and the Rift S both utilize and inside-out tracking system, supplanting the need for any external sensors.
-This also means that you have an exceptionally large play area at your disposal, especially with the Quest, as it doesn't have a tether to hold you back.
+The Oculus Quest and the Oculus Rift S both utilize and inside-out tracking system, supplanting the need for any external sensors.
+This also means that you have an exceptionally large play area at your disposal, especially with the Oculus Quest, as it doesn't have a tether to hold you back.

 It is also exceptionally easy to interact with the PSVR headset using the PlayStation Move controller system, even though there are no buttons or touchpads on the headset itself.

-We did find that the PSVR has some limitations when it came to sensor coverage, only adequately covering a space about 7' in front of the camera.
+We did find that the PSVR has some limitations when it comes to sensor coverage, only adequately covering a space about 7' in front of the camera.
 Stepping any further back would cause the screen to blackout — something a few of our testers encountered when backing up rapidly from a shark in one of the underwater VR experiences.
 This model also had the most limited motion tracking of all of the tethered headsets, struggling to track you if you turned around while using the Move controllers.

 We also found it to be a little finicky when tracking the position of the Move controllers, with the controllers slightly shifting position throughout the game.
-There were also a non-trivial amount of instances where the controllers were unresponsive in our testing process.
+There was also a non-trivial amount of instances where the controllers were unresponsive in our testing process.

-Of all the top-tier headsets in terms of price, the Vive Cosmos scored the worst in our interactiveness metric.
-The Cosmos does have dual hand controllers and is only limited by the length of the tether but we weren't very impressed with the accuracy of the motion tracking.
+The HTC Vive Cosmos came next, earning a 5 out of 10 for its average level of interactivity.
+Of all the top-tier headsets in terms of price, the HTC Vive Cosmos scored the worst in our interactiveness metric.
+The HTC Vive Cosmos does have dual hand controllers and is only limited by the length of the tether but we weren't very impressed with the accuracy of the motion tracking.
 The headset just seems finicky when it comes to general position tracking and takes much longer to recover than we would have liked when you take it off and on.
 The horizon angle would be off and we found the screen to be a bit jittery — practically to the point of inducing nausea.

 The controllers we tested also didn't seem to be very good at picking up small movements and were slow to register different movements when playing a fast-paced game.
-We also had lots of problems with the headset complaining about the level of ambient light in the room, first finding it too bright and then it would be too dark.
+We also had lots of problems with the headset complaining about the level of ambient light in the room, first finding it too bright, and then it would be too dark.
 We didn't have this issue with any of the other headsets.

-The bulk of the mobile headsets came next, with the Canbor VR, Google Cardboard, the VR SHINECON, and the Merge VR all earning a 2 out of 10 for their relatively subpar performance in this metric.
+The bulk of the mobile headsets came next, with the Google Cardboard, the VR SHINECON, and the Merge VR all earning a 2 out of 10 for their relatively subpar performance in this metric.

-Neither the Cardboard, SHINECON, or the Merge have a handheld remote, instead of having one or two buttons on the top of the device that will interact with the touchscreen on your phone when pressed.
+Neither the Cardboard, SHINECON, or the Merge VR have a handheld remote, instead of having one or two buttons on the top of the device that will interact with the touchscreen on your phone when pressed.
 These headsets are all limited to 3-DoF tracking, so they don't monitor your position in the room, only the direction you are looking in.

 Our second metric focused on how realistic of a virtual environment each of these headsets can create for you, which is responsible for 20% of the total score for each product.
 To determine scores when it came to visual immersiveness, we looked at the overall viewing quality, field of view, and the image sharpness, as well as how well each headset blocked out ambient light.

-The Bnext let an abundance of light in, while the Merge did a fantastic job of blocking light, only rivaled by the Samsung Gear VR.
-The Bnext had the widest field of view out of this group of two, followed by the Merge.
+Next, the Bnext, the SHINECON, and the Merge VR all earned a 5 out of 10 for their somewhat mediocre performance when it came to being visually immersive.
+The Bnext let an abundance of light in, while the Merge VR did a fantastic job of blocking it out.
+The Bnext had the widest field of view out of this group of two, followed by the Merge VR.

-The Merge had alright viewing quality, with the image being slightly zoomed in and the text is shown with some sort of small distortion.
+The Merge VR had alright viewing quality, with the image being slightly zoomed in and the text is shown with some sort of small distortion.
 The Bnext was much worse, showing even more distortion.

 The SHINECON had a wide field of view and alright viewing quality, but we routinely struggled to get an image in focus with the way it holds the smartphone, making it hard to read the text as there was plenty of distortion.